 Black tea seeds, green tea seeds, oolong tea seeds: What’s the difference?

-One widespread misconception is that different types of tea—black, green, oolong, white, and pu’erh teas—come from different types of tea plants.
 The truth, however, is that the difference between teas arises primarily from how leaves are processed after harvest, and not from the plants that yielded the leaf.
-Therefore, you cannot grow different types of seeds of Camellia sinensis in order to make a particular type of tea.
+Therefore, you cannot grow different types of Camellia sinensis seeds in order to make a particular type of tea.

 The point here is to discourage you from choosing seeds based on the supposed potential of some cultivars to favor different types of tea.
-Instead, choose tea seed based upon its suitability for your growing environment.
-And in nearly all of North America except for southern Florida where it’s warm most of the year, the best choice is the cold-hardy sinensis variety.
+Instead, choose tea seed based on its suitability for your growing environment.
+And in nearly all of North America, the best choice is likely to be a descendant of the cold-hardy Camellia sinensis var. sinensis.